 What Are Chargebacks?

-A chargeback – also called a payment dispute – occurs when a card holder asks the card-issuing bank to reverse a transaction.
+Chargebacks, also referred to as payment disputes, occur when a cardholder asks the card-issuing bank to reverse a transaction.
 If the card-issuing bank agrees with the customer, the transaction amount is removed from your merchant account along with any applicable fees.
-A chargeback can occur on debit cards (and the bank account they’re attached to) or on credit cards.
+Chargebacks can occur with both debit cards and credit cards.

-Card holders need the ability to dispute payments to protect themselves from unauthorized transactions and inappropriate behavior by merchants.
-They play a healthy role in our financial system, but they can be a real pain for merchants when customers submit disputes in error or fraudulently.
+Consumers need the ability to dispute payments to protect themselves from unauthorized transactions and inappropriate behavior by merchants.
+While chargebacks play a healthy role in our financial system, they can be a real pain for merchants when customers submit disputes in error or fraudulently.

-Depending on your payment processor, you may have to pay a fee if you’re found at fault for a chargeback.
-This is to compensate them for the time it takes to manage your case and to discourage you from behaving in ways that attract chargebacks.
+Depending on your payment processor, chargeback fees vary.
+For example, Stripe charges $15 per chargeback and does not refund this fee even if you win the dispute.
+This is to compensate them for the time it takes to manage your case and to discourage you from acting in ways that attract chargebacks.

-A chargeback is not a refund.
+One important thing to keep in mind is that chargebacks are not refunds.
 If a customer wants their money back, they’re supposed to contact you first.
-You can also initiate a refund at any time through your payment processor.
-Do not instruct customers to file disputes to get their money back!
+You can initiate refunds at any time through your payment processor to avoid risking your reputation and facing chargeback fees.